Trachea: Narrowing

 A trachea may be narrowed or compressed, usually a result of enlarged nearby lymph nodes; cancers of the trachea or nearby structures; large thyroid goitres; or rarely as a result of other processes such as unusually swollen blood vessels.
 Scarring from tracheobronchial injury or intubation; or inflammation associated with granulomatosis with polyangiitis may also cause a narrowing of the trachea (tracheal stenosis).
 Obstruction invariably causes a harsh breathing sound known as stridor.
 A camera inserted via the mouth down into the trachea, called bronchoscopy, may be performed to investigate the cause of an obstruction.
 Management of obstructions depends on the cause.
 Obstructions as a result of malignancy may be managed with surgery, chemotherapy or radiotherapy.
 A stent may be inserted over the obstruction.
 Benign lesions, such as narrowing resulting from scarring, are likely to be surgically excised.

 One cause of narrowing is tracheomalacia, which is the tendency for the trachea to collapse when there is increased external pressure, such as when airflow is increased during breathing in or out, due to decreased compliance.
 It can be due to congenital causes, or due to things that develop after birth, such as compression from nearby masses or swelling, or trauma.
 Congenital tracheomalacia can occur by itself or in association with other abnormalities such as bronchomalacia or laryngomalacia, and abnormal connections between the trachea and the oesophagus, amongst others.
 Congenital tracheomalacia often improves without specific intervention; when required, interventions may include beta agonists and muscarinic agonists, which enhance the tone of the smooth muscle surrounding the trachea; positive pressure ventilation, or surgery, which may include the placement of a stent, or the removal of the affected part of the trachea.
 In dogs, particularly miniature dogs and toy dogs, tracheomalacia, as well as bronchomalacia, can lead to tracheal collapse, which often presents with a honking goose-like cough.

 Injury

-The trachea may be injured by trauma such as in a vehicle accident, or intentionally by another wilfully inflicting damage for example as practiced in some martial arts.
+The trachea may be injured by trauma such as in a vehicle accident, or intentionally by another willfully inflicting damage for example as practiced in some martial arts.